This document provides a set of design

 Note: To obtain the PTC tool, contact

 Obtain thermal design power and thermal parameters from PTC.

 Perform thermal simulation to determine a proper cooling solution.

-Stratix® 10 is a multi-chip module, depending on package
+Stratix® 10 is a multi-chip module,

+be quite different.
 This feature makes the

 The thermal analysis of the